NCERT Solutions For Class 10 Science Chapter 13 Our Environment

 Answer:

-By putting the organic waste into compost pits dug in the ground and preparing compost.
+2. By putting the organic waste into compost pits dug in the ground, and preparing compost.
 This compost helps in increasing the fertility of the soil.

-Solving the Exercise Problem is important, as it makes you more confident and also decreases the stress for students.
-So, in this, we will cover All NCERT questions with their proper solution.
+Solving the questions is important, as it makes students more confident and also decreases their stress.
+So, in this, we will cover all Class 10 Science Chapter 13 Our Environment question answers.

-Q. 1.
-Which of the following groups contain only biodegradable items?
+Q1.
+Which of the following groups contains only biodegradable items?

 Answer: